rubenodamo/uav-hyper-heuristic/README.md

 These classes handle the representation and manipulation of solutions for the UZF problem.
 They include methods for deep and shallow cloning, evaluating solutions, and applying heuristics.

 ### 4. `UZFInstance` Class
-This class stores the problem instance information and provides methods to generate initial solutions based on either random initialization or a nearest neighbor greedy algorithm.
+This class stores the problem instance information and provides methods to generate initial solutions based on either random initialisation or a nearest neighbour greedy algorithm.

 ## Low-Level Heuristics
 The implementation includes the following low-level heuristics for modifying and improving solutions: